-If you ever wanted to run away from it all, 2020 seems like the perfect time and it hasn't stopped in 2021.
+If you ever wanted to run away from it all, 2020 was the perfect time and it hasn't stopped in 2021.

 Quarantined gyms and work-from-home have introduced many to the world's oldest sport.
 Go outside and you’ll see more people running than ever before — whether old, young, fit, or not-so-fit.
 With coronavirus forcing people to find new ways to stay shape, we’re in the midst of what we’re playfully calling a runnaissance.

 Part anxiety-reducer, part equipment-free workout, running is as natural as the breath it takes away.
 From the balls of our feet to the curves of our backs, our bodies are quite literally designed for it.
 And if the “runner’s high” is any indication, they’re designed to reward it, too.
 What our bodies aren't designed for, however, is the modern impact of foot to asphalt.